ckaestne/seai/lectures/16_fairness_i/fairness_i.md

 Other Data-Dependent Constraints_, Cotter et al., (2018).

 ----
-## Trade-offs: Accuracy vs Fairness
+## Trade-offs in Fairness vs Accuracy

 ![](fairness-accuracy.jpeg)

 * In general, accuracy is at odds with fairness
-  * e.g., Impossible to achieve perfect accuracy ($R = Y$) while ensuring independence
+  * e.g., Impossible to achieve perfect accuracy ($R = Y$) while ensuring group fairness
 * Determine how much compromise in accuracy or fairness is acceptable to your stakeholders